 1. No check-in and check-out plan (or not enforcing the one you have).

-1. No check-in and out plan or not enforcing the one you have.
-It is crucial to have a security system that enables you to control who picks up the children.
-Everyone should abide by this…that means even if the pastor came to pick up his child and he didn’t have the matching security tag, he would need to have his ID checked to see if he is on the pick-up list.
-Any pastor who values the safety and security of his church members and their children, will be glad to abide by this.
+It’s crucial to have a security system that lets you control who picks up children.
+Everyone should abide by this.
+Even if pastors come to pick up their child and don’t have the matching security tag, they must have ID checked to see if they’re on the pickup list.
+Any pastor who values the safety and security of church members and their children will gladly abide by this.

-2. Allowing children to be alone with an adult.
-I was consulting at a church a few months ago and I saw a preschool room that only had one adult serving.
+While consulting at a church, I recently saw a preschool room with only one adult volunteer.
 Big red flag.
-Always, always, always have two adults in your rooms.
+Always, always, always have at least two adults in each room.
 No exceptions.

-Every ministry needs a group of people who serve as volunteer safety and security people.
-They should be identified by their shirts, laynards, etc. They should be visible in the children’s area.
-And if you can, also have a uniformed police office present as well.
-Parents will appreciate this and feel better about leaving their children with you.
+Every ministry needs a group of people who serve as safety and security volunteers.
+They should be identified by shirts or lanyards and be visible in the kidmin area.
+If possible, also have a mobile patrol security present.
+Parents will appreciate this and will feel better about leaving their children with you.

 What happens when a child goes missing?
-It’s important to have a step-by-step plan on what you will do.
+You need a step-by-step plan for what to do.

-Many smaller churches push back on having a safety and security plan.
-You’ll hear “everyone knows everyone” or “we don’t have enough kids to do this” or “we don’t like formal processes like that, we are like a family.”
+Many smaller churches push back on having a church security and safety plan.
+You’ll hear “everyone knows everyone.”
+Or “we don’t have enough kids to do this.”
+Or “we don’t like formal processes like that.
+We’re like a family.”

-Can people walk into your children’s area unhindered?
-If possible, only allow people with a security tag in your children’s area.
-And have a way to lock down the hallways and rooms once service starts.
+Can people walk into your children’s ministry area unhindered?
+If possible, allow only people with a security tag in the area.
+And have a way to lock down the hallways and rooms once the worship service starts.
 This can help deter an active shooter.